WHAT IS "A SPIRIT"?

 Moody identified 15 common elements of the NDE: 1) NDE is beyond the limits of any language to describe; 2) hearing yourself pronounced dead; 3) feelings of peace and quiet; 4) hearing unusual noises; 5) seeing a dark tunnel; 6) finding yourself outside of your body, commonly known as an "out-of-body experience (OBE, that may occur outside of the NDE); 7) meeting angels or spiritual beings; 8) a bright light experienced as a being of light; 9) a panoramic life review; 10) sensing a border or limit to where one can go; 11) coming back into your body; 12) frustrating attempts to tell others about what happened; 13) subtle broadening or deepening of your life after the NDE; 14) no fear of death; and 15) corroboration of events witnessed while out of your body.
 Years later, Moody would add 3 more elements found from his research: 1) a realm where all knowledge exists; 2) cities of light; and 3) a realm of bewildered spirits.

 Some NDErs also report negative experiences of being taken to a dark and cold environment with rocky terrain and spirits who terrorize and threaten.
 One of these was an atheist by the name of Howard Storm.
 His negative NDE occurred while on vacation in Paris where he suffered from a life-threatening stomach ailment.
 When he was revived, he recalled what had happened to him while he was unconscious: spirits who initially seemed helpful led him out of his hospital room and down a dark hallway that filled with fog and mist the further he travelled.
 These spirits then turned on him and began terrorizing Storm and started biting him.
 Being an atheist, no sense of God came to his mind, but he recalled some old childhood prayers and began asking and praying to God for help.
 He realized that if he invoked the name "Jesus Christ" these spirits would retreat or become angrier with him.
 So he continued praying to God and a light broke through the darkness.
 Storm then experienced what could best be described as angel that came to his aid.
 The experience changed his life and he is now an ordained Christian minister in a church in Ohio.
 One of the major effects of the NDE is that it dramatically changes a person's life and attitude about life, him/herself, others, and, most especially, instills in him an empirical and real sense of an afterlife that is separate from the physical body and the Earth dimension.
 NDErs are convinced that their physical body is simply a temporary vehicle for their spirit.
 They realize that they are not their physical bodies; rather they are spirits housed in physical bodies.
 NDErs are convinced of this because they have examined their own spirit bodies while "out-of-the-physical body"; they see "themselves," i.e., their physical body lying unconscious, while they are standing at a distance from it.
 It is at this point that they realize that they still have arms, legs, feet, a head, etc., and furthermore, that they are still "conscious" and alive and can think and talk and hear and see, even though they are no longer in their physical bodies.
 Some even report that their spirit bodies are made of light, or that tubes of light run through their arms and legs.
 Others report that their spirit bodies look and feel identical to their physical bodies, even though they are no longer "in" their physical bodies.
 This occurrence enlightens us as to Paul's uncertainty on being either "in" or "out" of the body: "I know someone in Christ who, fourteen years ago--whether in the body or out of the body I do not know, God knows--was caught up to the third heaven" (2 Cor 12:2).
-Experiences in the spirit body, insofar as sentienceness and "bodyness" are concerned, can feel identical to experiences in the physical body.
+Experiences in the spirit body, insofar as sentience and "bodily integrity" are concerned, can feel identical to experiences in the physical body.
 But only the spirit body can travel in the spiritual dimensions.
-The physical body is restriced to the physical, Earth dimension alone where it "returns to dust."
+The physical body is restricted to the physical, Earth dimension alone where it "returns to dust."

-The NDE experience, both positive (heavenly) and negative (hellish, e.g. Howard Storm, among others), reveals not only the occurence of the separation of the spirit body from the physical body, but also reveals another part of creation that is usually veiled from most humans: a spiritual creation that is more "real" than the physical creation that we are so accustomed.
+The NDE experience, both positive (heavenly) and negative (hellish, e.g. Howard Storm, among others), reveals not only the occurrence of the separation of the spirit body from the physical body, but also reveals another part of creation that is usually veiled from most humans: a spiritual creation that is more "real" than the physical creation that we are so accustomed.
 This spiritual creation is, more or less, divided into two major realms, one of darkness and one of light.
 There may exist multiple levels or planes within each realm.
 The biblical "heavens" and "hells" seem to match many NDE experiences.
 The NDE not only tells us something about who we are, but also tells us something about our role in creation.
 The physical creation is only temporary while the spiritual creation is our eventual destiny.
 The fact that negative NDEs can be changed into positive ones if the NDEr calls on God for help shows that the doctrine of "everlasting Hell" may not be a reality after all.
 If a spirit who is still tethered to his or her physical body by the "silver cord" is taken into a hellish region of creation and realizes that only God can help, and prays to God for help, and then an angel appears out of the darkness, what does this say for God's mercy and clemency on those spirits who have permanently separated from their physical body, have passed over into a hellish spiritual dimension, but then realize the error of their ways and begin to pray to God for help and forgiveness?
 Might they get another chance in a new incarnation on Earth much in the same way that Storm was able to return to his former physical body?
 It is no wonder then that many NDErs come to believe in reincarnation, even if they did not believe in it before.

 Electronic Voice Phenomenon (EVP) and Instrumental Transcommunication (ITC): What They Tell Us about Spirits